khanlab/snakebids/docs/tutorial/tutorial.md

 Now that we have pybids parsing to dynamically configure our workflow inputs based on our BIDS dataset, we are ready to turn our workflow into a [BIDS App](http://bids-apps.neuroimaging.io/).
 BIDS Apps are command-line apps with a standardized interface (e.g. three required positional arguments: ``bids_directory``, ``output_directory``, and ``analysis_level``).

-We do this in snakebids by creating an executable python script, which uses the {class}`SnakeBidsApp <snakebids.app.SnakeBidsApp>` class from {mod}`snakebids.app` to run snakemake.
+We do this in snakebids by creating a python script containing a {func}`bidsapp.app <snakebids.bidsapp.app>` built with the Snakemake integration plugin {class}`SnakemakeBidsApp <snakebids.plugins.SnakemakeBidsApp>`.
 An example of this `run.py` script is shown below.

 ```{literalinclude} step8/run.py
   :language: python